pyproject-nix/pyproject.nix/doc/src/introduction.md

 ### [Validators](./lib/validators.md)

 Validators work on dependency constraints as defined in a `project` and offers validation for them.
-This can be useful to check that a package set is compilant with the specification.
+This can be useful to check that a package set is compliant with the specification.

 ### [Renderers](./lib/renderers.md)